USTC-KnowledgeComputingLab/ds/egg/README.md

 ### Congruence Closure

 The E-Graph maintains congruence closure automatically.
-When two E-classes are merged, the E-Graph rebuilds to ensure that congruent terms remain in the same E-class:
+When two E-classes are merged, the E-Graph rebuilds to ensure that congruent terms remain in the same E-class.

+#### Python Example

 ```python
 eg = EGraph()